CS4310-CodeG/FreeNOS/README.md

 - virtual Size available() const: Get memory available.
 - virtual Result allocate(Range & range): Allocate memory.
 - virtual Result release(const Address addr): Release memory.

+"Description of the Allocator.h file."
+ChatGPT, 5 May 2023.

   In the file of line 207, we can see where dynamic memory allocation occurs.
 ```c++
   inline void * operator new(__SIZE_TYPE__ sz)